Classy hostel in a vibrant area

 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.Go back to Bangkok main page »

-Designers didn’t cut any corners on the range of private rooms with ensuite bathrooms.
-They come with polished concrete or patterned tile floors that could be out of a 1930s mansion, posh Thai-style panelled wooden walls, comfortable beds on raised wooden platforms, recessed lighting, tasteful art and plenty of windows.
-Although fridges are lacking, safes are included and the most expensive room has a small flatscreen TV.
-The double goes for 1,650 baht, or 1,350 if you’re a HI member, a triple fetches 1,800/2,100 and a quad runs 2,400/2,700.
+Accessed via a small lift, several private rooms come with hardwood or patterned tile floors that could be out of a 1930s mansion along with comfortable beds on raised wood platforms, soft lighting, tasteful art and plenty of windows.
+Though fridges are lacking, safes are included and the most expensive rooms have small LCD TVs to boot.

 By David Luekens